Email Sarah to receive contact information for her colleagues who wrote the below recommendations. The recommendations are organized by position.

 If you can get Sarah on your team, you’re the lucky one!
 I would be beyond enthusiastic to work with her again if I get the chance.
 Please do not hesitate to contact me if you have further questions about Sarah Kelly.”
 (March 3, 2018)

 – Kari O’Connell, Senior Researcher, Center for Research on Lifelong STEM Learning

 UH Sustainability Manager

 “I had the great pleasure of working with Ms. Kelly while she served as the Sustainability Manager at the University of Houston.
 In her tenure in the Office of Sustainability, she helped transform a fledging institution into a real and contributing institution for the university and beyond.
-Under Sarah’s guidance the role and importance of environmental issues at UH, such as recycling, energy usage, and local food systems gained much greater status and visibility.
-Her management skills were readily evident in the quality of programs that she supervised, such as the annual sustainability Fest, and in the work of the dedicated students to worked for her.
-I also had an opportunity to work with Ms. Kelly on a novel project to bring back a historic landscape back to the University of Houston campus.
+Under Sarah’s guidance, the role and importance of environmental issues at UH, such as recycling, energy usage, and local food systems gained much greater status and visibility.
+Her management skills were readily evident in the quality of programs that she supervised, such as the annual Sustainability Fest and in the work of the dedicated students who worked for her.
+I also had an opportunity to work with Ms. Kelly on a novel project to bring a historic landscape back to the University of Houston campus.

 – Jaime Gonzalez, Houston Urban Conservation Programs Manager for The Nature Conservancy, North American Association for Environmental Education Board Member (Former Community Conservation Director, Katy Prairie Conservancy)